Kim Schoenstadt: Artistic projects

 The project continued with Now Be Here #2 (2016) at the Brooklyn Museum, Brooklyn, NY, Now be Here #3 (2016) at Pérez Art Museum, Miami, FL, and Now be Here #4 (2017) at National Museum of Women in the Arts, Washington, D.C.

 Los Angeles Times art critic Christopher Knight called her a "view painter," and compared her to Bernardo Bellotto, an Italian landscape painter.
 Knight says, “her work charts the intersection between the bricks and mortar of actual city streets and the effervescent elements of virtual reality.
 That's where we live now."
-The Fairview Heights station for the Los Angeles County Metro Rail system incorporates her artwork.
+The Fairview Heights station for the Los Angeles Metro Rail system incorporates her artwork.

 A few of Schoenstadt's selected solo and two person exhibitions and projects include: Wadsworth Atheneum Museum of Art, Hartford, Ct.; Van Abbemuseum, Eindhoven, NL; Santa Monica, Museum of Art, Santa Monica, Ca.; M29 Richter & Bruckner Gallery, Koln, Germany.; Museum of Contemporary Art, Chicago, Il.; Sprueth/Magers Gallery, Munich, Germany; LA Louver Gallery, Los Angeles, Ca.